Flutter CTO Report 2024

 Robust subscription systems combine several features, including analytics, payment gateways, dunning tools, and merchant accounts.
 Payment gateways eliminate the need to submit PCI compliance.
 Then, recurring billing services sit on top of payment gateways.
 Stripe, Paypal, or In-App Payments are the options also available for the split payments and marketplaces.

-Streaming app development – subscription business models
+Audio & video streaming app development – subscription business models

 Your business model can make or break your streaming service.
 It determines revenue generation, profitability, and long-term sustainability.
 Take some time to analyze all different audio and video streaming business models.

-1. Freemium: With this business model, you offer a basic streaming service for free and optional in-app purchases for premium content.
+1. Freemium: With this business model, you offer a basic video streaming service for free and optional in-app purchases for premium content.
 Freemium can attract new subscribers.

 2. Transactional Video on Demand (TVOD): TVOD allows your viewers to pay a one-time fee to download, rent, or live-stream your content.